Why study this course

 The History department has internationally-renowned Welsh historians offering courses in areas like Wales’s religious and political connections within the British Isles and Europe, but also with the British Empire in the eighteenth and nineteenth centuries, the influence the French Revolution of 1789 on Welsh thinking, radicalism and Liberal Wales at the end of the nineteenth century, and the inter-war Depression and impact of socialist thought in the twentieth century.
 The history of early modern Wales is represented by subjects such as the nature of Welsh identity in a period of political and religious upheaval, and the nature of crime and punishment.

 In studying the BA History with Welsh History you will, above all, learn to 'do history' yourself, and will thus acquire the kind of skills which employers prize.
 You will learn to think independently, assess the strengths and weaknesses of a body of historical evidence for yourself, and present your findings clearly.
 Our friendly academic staff will be on hand to guide you and provide full and constructive feedback throughout your studies.

 This degree allows you to develop your own research agenda for exploring Welsh history and historical writing through independent study in the second and third years.

-ABB-BBB.
-Please note Critical Thinking and General Studies will not be accepted.
-A Level History desirable.
+ABB-BBB Please note Critical Thinking and General Studies will not be accepted.